Eval calls apply,

 implemented.
 In fact, the evaluator can only evaluate self-evaluating

-expressions: numbers, booleans, and nil
+expressions: numbers, booleans, and nil.

 Problem 3 (2 pt).
-Implement apply_primitive
+Implement apply_primitive, which is

-called by scheme_apply
+called by scheme_apply for PrimitiveProcedures.

 Primitive procedures are applied by calling a corresponding Python function